stac-utils/stac-rs/crates/cli/README.md

 This crate has two features:

 - `pgstac`: enable a [pgstac](https://github.com/stac-utils/pgstac) backend for `stacrs serve` (enabled by default)
-- `python`: create an entrypoint that can be called from Python (used to enable `python -m pip install stacrs-cli`)

 ## Other info